 University at Buffalo is home to more than 4,500 international students from all over the world.
 These students’ participation in the classroom and presence on campus contribute to a diverse and inclusive educational experience that benefits all students, helping to prepare them for an increasingly global society.

 The Office of International Education and the broader UB community want to ensure that international students, regardless of where they’re from, have the financial support they need during times of crisis and emergency.
-The International Student Emergency Fund provides emergency assistance to international students in financial distress.
+The Steven L. Shaw Memorial International Student Emergency Fund provides emergency assistance to international students in financial distress.

 The award amount is based on a review of your application materials.
 The amount of financial assistance awarded is typically US $500 per student per calendar year.
 Awards are based on the availability of the funds and strength of the application.
-Applications are reviewed on a rolling basis once an application is complete.
+Completed applications are reviewed on a rolling basis.

 Each request is reviewed individually.
 Many factors will be considered in making a decision to approve or deny a request.
 These factors include, but are not limited to: